12 CBSE NCERT Political Science 7 Regional Aspirations

 Q20

-Hint: Think about the major political assassination that occurred shortly after Operation Blue Star.
+Hint: Think about the major political assassination that occurred shortly after the military operation.

 Answer

-The text states, 'Still more tragic turn of events complicated the Punjab problem further.
-Prime Minister Indira Gandhi was assassinated on 31 October 1984 outside her residence by her bodyguards.'
+The text states: 'Still more tragic turn of events complicated the Punjab problem further.
+Prime Minister Indira Gandhi was assassinated on 31 October 1984 outside her residence by her bodyguards.
+Both the assassins were Sikhs and wanted to take revenge for Operation Blue Star.'

 Explanation